VenkMallikarjun/BENPPy/README.md

 * If `form = 'peaks'` then `experimental peptides` is a list containing the exported protein-peptide.csv lists from PEAKS-LFQ, PEAKS-DB, PEAKS-PTM and PEAKS-SPIDER outputs.
 E.g.`['protein-peptidesLFQ.csv','protein-peptidesPEAKSDB.csv','protein-peptidesPEAKSPTM.csv','protein-peptidesSPIDER.csv']`.
 As BENPPy will perfrom FDR filtering on peptide lists, it is important that lists exported from PEAKS are unfiltered. `normalisation peptides` takes the same format except `'protein-peptidesLFQ'` would be replaced with an identically formatted list of peptides to be used for normalisation.

+** For MaxQuant and PEAKS files, ensure that the identifier for each sample is the same for samples belonging to the same treatment group.
+E.g. For MaxQuant in peptides.txt or PEAKS in protein-peptidesLFQ.csv, a list of headers for 6 columns of peptide intensites corresponding to 6 different samples from 2 treatment groups should be, for instance: `['IntensityGroup1','IntensityGroup1','IntensityGroup1','IntensityGroup2','IntensityGroup2','IntensityGroup2']`.

 *** Note that as of 13/06/2019, I have noticed that setting `nChains` to > 1 can cause the program to hang indefinitely when run in Spyder.
 The current work-around for this is to run it in an external terminal if `nChains` > 1 is required.